Georgian language: History

 The earliest extant references to Georgian are found in the writings of Marcus Cornelius Fronto, a Roman grammarian from the 2nd century AD.
-The first direct attestations of the language are inscriptions and palimpsests dating to the 5th century, and the oldest surviving literary work is the 5th century Martyrdom of the Holy Queen Shushanik by Iakob Tsurtaveli.
+The first direct attestations of the language are inscriptions and palimpsests dating to the 5th century, and the oldest surviving literary work is the 5th-century Martyrdom of the Holy Queen Shushanik by Iakob Tsurtaveli.

-The emergence of Georgian as a written language appears to have been the result of the Christianization of Georgia in the mid-4th century, which led to the replacement of Aramaic as the literary language.
+The emergence of Georgian as a written language appears to have been the result of the Christianization of the Kingdom of Iberia in the mid-4th century, which led to the replacement of Aramaic as the literary language.

 By the 11th century, Old Georgian had developed into Middle Georgian.
 The most famous work of this period is the epic poem The Knight in the Panther's Skin, written by Shota Rustaveli in the 12th century.

-In 1629, a certain Nikoloz Cholokashvili authored the first printed books written (partially) in Georgian, the Alphabetum Ibericum sive Georgianum cum Oratione and the Dittionario giorgiano e italiano.
+In 1629, Nikoloz Cholokashvili authored the first printed books written (partially) in Georgian, the Alphabetum Ibericum sive Georgianum cum Oratione and the Dittionario giorgiano e italiano.
 These were meant to help western Catholic missionaries learn Georgian for evangelical purposes.

 Phonology

 Consonants

+Georgian has a large consonant inventory, like most languages of the Caucasus.
+It contrasts fully voiced, aspirated and ejective stops and affricates.
+Fricatives occur in five places of articulation (six if the uvular [χʼ] as an allophone of /qʼ/ is counted), with voicing contrast for dental (/s z/), post-alveolar (/ʃ ʒ/) and velar fricatives (/x ɣ/).
+Notably missing as a phoneme is the voiceless labio-dental, namely /f/, to contrast with /v/.
+The glottal fricative /h/ is marginal, occurring in very few words in the modern language.

-On the left are IPA symbols, and on the right are the corresponding letters of the modern Georgian alphabet, which is essentially phonemic.
+The table below contains consonant phonemes in Georgian.
+On the left are IPA symbols, and on the right are the corresponding letters of the modern Georgian alphabet.